Selvawen/guessing-game-project/README.md

 Correct!
 YOU WON.

 I'll be building this project in phases, with each phase bringing us closer to the final product shown above.
-It's important that you follow the phases closely and don't jump the gun by ignoring the instructions and attempting to create your own game quickly.
-For these guided projects, the journey is more important than the final destination.